Jennifer Gimenez: Career

-Gimenez was the youngest model to grace the cover of American Elle.
+Gimenez was the youngest model to appear on the cover of American Elle.
 Her appearances includes covers of magazines such as Vogue and Marie Claire, and in ad campaigns for brands including Calvin Klein, Guess, St. John, and Paul Mitchell.
 She also did international runway work for designers including Chanel, Armani, Jean Paul Gaultier, Carolina Herrera, and Prada.

 As her image as a sex symbol developed, she was named to Maxim "Hot 100", and Esquire's "Women We Love".
 This led to appearances in music videos for Mick Jagger, Prince, Tupac Shakur, Lionel Richie, and Babyface.
 Her television acting credits include the soap opera The Bold and the Beautiful, on which she played a model for Forrester Creations from 1993 to 1997.
 Her first major film role was in Ted Demme's Blow.
 She followed this with roles in Vanilla Sky and Corky Romano, and Charlie's Angels: Full Throttle.

-Her reality television work, addition to Sober House and Celebrity Rehab (see below) had included appearances on in the first two seasons of Bravo's Real Housewives of Beverly Hills, Celebrity Wife Swap, The O'Neal's Show on OWN, as a judge on SiTV's Model Latina, as an expert consultant on shows such as The View, Today, and E!
+Her reality television work, addition to Sober House and Celebrity Rehab (see below) had included appearances on in the first two seasons of Bravo's The Real Housewives of Beverly Hills, Celebrity Wife Swap, The O'Neal's Show on OWN, as a judge on SiTV's Model Latina, as an expert consultant on shows such as The View, Today, and E!
 News, and on shows on other networks including CNN and HLN.